spagnuolocarmine/FLY-language/README.md

 ## Getting Started

-Butterfly is designed as a scripting language that use as run-time environment, the local machine or a cloud infrastructure, the script automates the execution of tasks that could alternatively be executed one-by-one by a human operator.
+FLY is designed as a scripting language that use as run-time environment, the local machine or a cloud infrastructure, the script automates the execution of tasks that could alternatively be executed one-by-one by a human operator.
 ### Cloud infrastructure

 - AWS